 Radio Frequency Interference (RFI) Monitoring

 Generally, wireless interfaces are directly exposed to RFI security threats.
-The system should put in place .
+The system should put in place means of detecting and reporting such threats.

 Input Validation and Robustness

 With any proposed architecture, the processing of CNS signals has several stages (antenna, RRU, aircraft-specific functionality, aircraft-specific applications).
 An adequate level of input validation / robustness to malformed inputs should be considered for each stage.